 Druridge Pools is great for wintering wildfowl and waders.
 In 1993 and 2019 it attracted a Black-winged Stilt and a Green-winged Teal and a Stilt Sandpiper in 2014.
 A Broad-billed Sandpiper stayed for a short while in 2016.
 In recent years, Druridge Pools has been popular with visiting Spoonbills and Little and Great White Egrets, which can come to visit for short periods.

 It is also popular with migrants/vagrants and in 2013 a Subalpine Warbler stopped off briefly for a short while, whilst Water Pipits have been regular the last few years.
-Recent highlights have featured Pectoral Sandpiper, Red-necked Phalarope, Spotted Crake and White-winged Black Tern.
+Highlights have featured Pectoral Sandpiper, Red-necked Phalarope, Spotted Crake and White-winged Black Tern.

 Key waders to watch out for can include Common, Curlew, Green and Wood Sandpipers, Little and Temminck’s Stints, Curlew and Whimbrel, Redshank, Greenshank and Spotted Redshank, Jack Snipe, Snipe and much more… Wildfowl can include Mute, Whooper and Bewick Swans, Gadwall, Goldeneye, Pintail, Pochard, Scaup, Shoveler, Teal, Tufted Duck and Wigeon.